SB 893 Free College FAQ

-If you live within San Mateo County, you likely qualify!
+If you live within San Mateo County and plan on earning a degree or certificate at one of our three colleges, you likely qualify!

 If you are not a San Mateo County resident, you may still be eligible for the Promise Scholars Program.
 You may also qualify for other free services such as tutoring, transportation, health services, and groceries.